 In parallel with the restructuring of the energy sector, sustainable products are gaining in importance, as shown by the "Green Steel" issue.
 It can be assumed that the legislator will promote this trend through regulation via "green lead markets".
-With the recycling of scrap via the electric steel route, Lech-Stahlwerke and Stahlwerk Annahütte are already producing sustainably.
-Added to this, from 2022 Stahlwerk Annahütte will have a CO2-free internal and external power supply.
+With the recycling of scrap via the electric steel route, Lech-Stahlwerke and Stahlwerk Annahütte are already producing with low emissions and conserving resources.
+Added to this, since 2022, Stahlwerk Annahütte has a CO2-free internal and external power supply.
 This should represent a competitive advantage.
 In this context, the Sustainability Award, which was presented to us by PERI SE in October 2021, should be mentioned.